2019 Land Rover Range Rover Velar SVR spy shots and video

 Car Tech

-Land Rover’s striking Range Rover Velar isn't even in showrooms but a more potent version is already out testing.
+Land Rover’s striking Range Rover Velar is just hitting showrooms but a more potent version is already out testing.

-Our spy shots plus a new video show prototypes for what is likely to be a Range Rover Velar SVR.
+Our spy shots and video show prototypes for what will likely be a Range Rover Velar SVR.

-There are enlarged intakes in the front bumper plus a diffuser integrated in the rear bumper and flanked by two massive exhaust tips.
+There are enlarged intakes in the front bumper plus a diffuser that's integrated into the rear bumper and flanked by two massive exhaust tips.
 You’ll also notice the enlarged brake discs and calipers that almost fill the insides of the wheels.

-Judging by the prototype in the video, Land Rover is likely testing a V-8 engine.
+Judging by the prototype in the video, Land Rover is testing a V-8 in the vehicle.
 The engine is almost certainly a version of Jaguar Land Rover’s 5.0-liter supercharged V-8.
-This means peak output could be anywhere between 500 and 600 horsepower.
-(The 600-hp version of the engine debuts later in June in the Jaguar XE SV Project 8.)
+This means peak output could be anywhere between 510 and 592 horsepower.
+(The 592-hp version of the engine debuted in the Jaguar XE SV Project 8.)

 Other upgrades for the Velar SVR should include tweaks to the transmission and chassis.